Instructors from K-16 programs and community schools are invited to apply.

 Additional spaces are available for other less commonly taught languages.

-The workshop is sponsored by Startalk and the National Heritage Language Resource Center and cosponsored by the UCLA Asia Pacific Center.
+The workshop is sponsored by Startalk and the National Heritage Language Resource Center, and cosponsored by the UCLA Asia Pacific Center and the UCLA Center for Near Eastern Studies.

 About the Workshop